The International Course on the Biology and Conservation of Sea Turtles

 The course provides training to university students, biologists, conservation officers, and resource managers through an intensive two-week course taught in Bermuda on the biology and conservation of sea turtles.
 Participants assist in capturing, measuring, tagging, and collecting blood samples from sea turtles.
 Emphasis is placed on understanding the impact of biology on management decisions and conservation outcomes.
 The course builds capacity for regional management of these threatened and endangered marine species, allowing participants to make better conservation and management decisions in their home countries.
 To date, over 150 people from 36 different countries have participated in this course.
 We believe that it is only by understanding the biology of all stages of the long and complex life cycles of these animals that holistic management of sea turtle populations can be achieved.
 Funding for this course has come from Chevron Texaco International, Global Indemnity Re, RenaissanceRe, Fairmont Southampton Bermuda Resort, the Sea Turtle Conservancy, and the ACP, in addition to personal donations from individuals who are interested in sea turtles and their conservation.

-Click here for information about the Bermuda Turtle Project International In-water Course.
+Bermuda Turtle Project International In-water Course.